 Do you think this is your most subversive film?

 I don’t make subversive films.
 This is a term that stuck to me because I am Palestinian.
 When you are Palestinian it is easier for people to say you are subversive.
 I don’t think that there is anything subversive about a movie where a family takes a certain route that is both personal and intimate.

 Nor is there anything cruel in it, apart from the cruelty of life in a certain locale.
 What I show in the film is history.
 It is fact.
 It is not subversive at all.
 The Arab Liberation Army, who were supposed to protect the Palestinians, ended up begging for food from the houses of villagers they were coming to protect.
 They were sent to fight without ammunition.
 They were a burden on the Palestinian villagers.
 If we’re still debating what Israel did to Palestine then something is wrong.

 Sixty years after the fact, we’re still saying they did not destroy Palestine, they did not expel people, they did not execute, rape and massacre Palestinians.
 I cannot believe that we still have to debate such an issue.
 It is evident in every centimetre of Palestine.
 Similarly, what the Arab countries did at that moment, making deals with the colonial powers – including the ‘Zionist entity’, as some of them still call it today – is not up for debate.
 They make a lot of noise, but in the end all they have done is maintain the status quo.

-‘The Time That Remains’ is released on 28 May 2010, and reviewed by Philip Kemp in the June 2010 issue of Sight & Sound.
+‘The Time That Remains’ is reviewed by Philip Kemp in the June 2010 issue of Sight & Sound.